Yellowstone Horse I Highlights

 One night, we’ll use the beautiful backdrop of the mountains to stage our very own Alpenolympic Talent Show, and most nights we’ll join our hosts around the campfire for dinner, learning about the early history and people of the area, singing along to the melody of a guitar, and laughing together as the sun dips beneath the Centennial Mountains.

 Day 9: A quick stop this morning for a food re-supply and we're off to Yellowstone Park.
 Our first of two National Park visits starts today!
 We’ll spend the day exploring Yellowstone, our nation's first National Park.
 A magnificent place, Yellowstone is full of diverse landscapes and natural wonders, such as bubbling mud cauldrons, kaleidoscopic geysers, waterfalls and rivers, and wildlife like you’ve never seen.
 No visit to Yellowstone is complete without a trip to Old Faithful.
 As we wait for it to erupt, we’ll keep our eyes and our cameras ready to capture some elk or bison grazing nearby.
 Tonight may be a good night to settle in for an evening of relaxed fun with our Alpenwear Fashion Show!

 Day 10: The second day of our National Parks tour proves just as awesome as the first!
 Today we’ll say goodbye to Yellowstone and check out the views in Grand Teton National Park.
 Then we're on to our much anticipated rip-roarin’ rafting adventure on the Snake River in Wyoming!
 We’ll have an afternoon of incredible whitewater rafting through Class III and IV rapids with plenty of opportunities to jump out and swim, splash, and laugh.
 Keep that smile going, because a photo could be taken of you at any moment!

-Day 11: Our final yee-haw together is in Jackson Hole, WY where we enjoy some souvenir shopping and maybe stop at the ice cream stand for a scoop of local huckleberry ice cream!
+Day 11: Our final yee-haw together is in Jackson Hole, WY where we enjoy a stop at the ice cream stand for a scoop of local huckleberry ice cream!
 Our end of session awards ceremony will happen nearby.